Representing Our Nation's Heroes

 In 2008, Brock drafted and led the passage of Minnesota’s new Veterans Sentencing Mitigation law (Minnesota Statute 609.15, Subd.
 10).
 This pioneering new law made Minnesota only the second state in the nation to encourage treatment over incarceration for veterans whose service-related psychological injury played a role in their criminal offense.

 A nationally recognized authority in this area, Brock regularly travels the country from coast to coast, lecturing judges, attorneys, and other legal professionals.
 The attorneys at Brockton D. Hunter, P.A. continue to receive honors and awards for their dedication to defending our nation’s heroes.
 This includes an invitation to help brief the Presidential Transition Team on policies to assist combat veterans in the criminal courts.

-Call (612) 979-1112 to speak with a dedicated veterans defense attorney.
-Our Minneapolis criminal defense firm is ready to zealously defend you.
+Call (612) 979-1112 to speak with our criminal lawyer for veterans.
+Our Minneapolis veterans defense firm is ready to zealously defend you.

 Attorneys Brock Hunter & Ryan Else Literally Wrote the Book on Defending Military Veterans in Criminal Court!